paulsch1/capstone/README.md

 ## Data Access

 ### Social Security Adminstration
 This project uses baby name data from the Social Security Adminstration (SSA).
 The data can be downloaded from: https://www.ssa.gov/oact/babynames/limits.html.
-For privavy reasons, the SSA excluded names with fewer than 5 occurences in any geographic area.
+For privacy reasons, the SSA excluded names with fewer than 5 occurences in any geographic area.
 - National data: There is a txt file for each year of birth (1881-2022).
 Columns: name, M/F, and count.
 Contains 102,449 unique names
 - State-specific data: there is a txt file for each state (and D.C.).
 Columns: state, M/F, year, name, count.
 Contains 32,722 unique names.